psevestre/openid-fapi/Financial_API_WD_002.md

 This profile describes security provisions for the server and client that are appropriate for Financial-grade APIs by defining the measures to mitigate:

 * attacks that leverage the weak binding of endpoints in [RFC6749] (e.g. malicious endpoint attacks, IdP mix-up attacks),
-* attacks that modify authorization requests and responses unprotected in [RFC6749] by leveraging OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response.
+* attacks that modify authorization requests and responses unprotected in [RFC6749]

+The following ways are specified to cope with modifications of authorization responses.
+Implementation can leverage OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response or they utilize the JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) that returns and protects all authorization response parameters in a JWT.

+#### 5.1.1 ID Token as Detached Signature
-While the name ID Token suggests that it is something  that provides the identity of the resource owner (subject), it is not necessarily so.
+While the name ID Token (as used in the OpenID Connect Hybrid Flow) suggests that it is something that provides the identity of the resource owner (subject), it is not necessarily so.
 While it does identify the authorization server by including the issuer identifier, it is perfectly fine to have an ephemeral subject identifier.
 In this case, the ID Token acts as a detached signature of the issuer to the authorization response and it was an explicit design decision of OpenID Connect Core to make the ID Token act as a detached signature.

-This document leverages this fact and protects the authorization response by including the hash of all of the unprotected response parameters, e.g. `code` and `state`.
+This document leverages this fact and protects the authorization response by including the hash of all of the unprotected response parameters, e.g. `code` and `state`, in the ID Token.

 While the hash of the `code` is defined in [OIDC], the hash of the `state` is not defined.
 Thus this document defines it as follows.